focus4wardbiz/bot/_posts/2020-01-17-need-became-greed.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>Human need grew overtime to human greed, overlooking the beauty that they project (aesthetic value).
-Fact is, its not only us that’s dependent on them.
+<p>The human need grew overtime to human greed, overlooking the beauty that they project (aesthetic value).
+The fact is, its not only us that’s dependent on them.
 Animals and birds are all mourning.
 A place called home, taken down,  not in small scale, but large scale.<br> Is it greed or need? </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->